Presheaf automata: Languages of presheaf automata

-Track objects in $\oldsq$ correspond to \emph{ipomsets} over a one-letter alphabet \cite{FJSZ_HDALang}.
-Note that an ipomset is a tuple $(P,{<},{\intord},S,T)$, where $P$ is a finite set, $<$ and $\intord$ are partial orders on $P$ and $S,T\subseteq P$ are subsets of the sets of $<$-minimal and $<$-maximal elements of $P$, respectively (compared to \cite{FJSZ_HDALang} we disregard the labelling function).
+Track objects in $\oldsq$ correspond to \emph{pomsets with interfaces} (\emph{ipomsets}) over a one-letter alphabet \cite{FJSZ_HDALang}.
+An ipomset is a tuple $(P,{<},{\intord},S,T)$, where $P$ is a finite set, $<$ and $\intord$ are partial orders on $P$ and $S,T\subseteq P$ are subsets, called \emph{interfaces}, of the sets of $<$-minimal and $<$-maximal elements of $P$, respectively (compared to \cite{FJSZ_HDALang} we disregard the labelling function).
 In terms of ipomsets, the above language is

-Elements of $T$ are marked by $\top$ and all the sets $S$ are empty. \end{exa}
+Elements of $T$ are marked by $\top$, and all the sets $S$ are empty. \end{exa}